.ai Domains and the AI Gold Rush: How a Caribbean Island Became Silicon Valley's Hottest Namespace

 .tech gTLD (Radix) 3.4M #69 0.15%

 Dataset counts reflect observed domain names — including subdomains — resolved via active DNS crawling, not registry registration figures.
-This means dataset figures are larger than registry-reported counts: .ai shows 3.5M in our dataset versus approximately 1 million registry registrations as of January 2026.
+This means dataset figures are larger than registry-reported counts: .ai shows 3.45M in our dataset (995,445 root registrations plus 2.46M subdomains) versus approximately 1 million registry registrations as of January 2026.
 We use dataset figures for cross-TLD comparison and registry figures for .ai-specific trend analysis throughout this post.

 The Scorecard: .ai's Trajectory